Health and Safety

 • When masking, please wear the mask properly over nose and mouth and do not pull it down to talk/sneeze/cough.
 The CDC recommends that you wear the most protective mask you can that fits well.

-If You’re Feeling Ill: Students
+If You’re Feeling Ill

 • Students need to isolate themselves if experiencing any symptoms of COVID-19